Sewage Treatment Plants

 Can I have a drainage field with my Septic Tank?

 Septic tanks release untreated wastewater into the environment and often solids, tissue paper etc will find their way through the outlet pipe and can create blockages as well as being extremely harmful to wildlife.
 Whilst drainage fields are often used as secondary treatment, the quality of the liquid leaving septic tanks is so poor it’s likely to decrease the efficiency of a drainage field rapidly and will result in an outlet blockage.
 It is for this reason that we do not install drainage fields on the back of septic tanks.
 The best thing that you could do is replace your septic tank with a sewage treatment plant.
-This is because they release clean water back into the environment and the systems that we install at Sussex Water Drainage are maintenance free, cost pennies to run and require emptying 5 times less frequently.
+This is because treatment plants release clean water back into the environment and the systems that we install at Sussex Water Drainage Ltd are maintenance free, cost pennies to run and require emptying 5 times less frequently than a traditional sewage system.

 If you’d like to know what your options are regarding your sewage system, get in touch and we’ll guide you absolutely free of charge.